Cohomological Twisting of 2-Linearization and Extended TQFT: Introduction

+This factorization raises the possibility of applying the same quantization functor to other examples.
+The untwisted $\FV$ is a natural extension of the Baez-Dolan program of ``groupoidification'' (see, e.g. \cite{bhw-gpd, bhw, gpd2vect}), in which the category $\Span(\Gpd)$ appears in many different contexts.
+The twisted variant $\FV^{U(1)}$ extends this further, and we expect that it should give generalizations of many such examples.

-The plan of the paper is as follows: in Section \ref{sec:TQFT} we recall the categorical setup of extended topological quantum field theories; in Section \ref{sec:etqft} we describe the untwisted form of the construction using 2-linearization as the quantization functor and show that it reproduces the untwisted Dijkgraaf-Witten model; in Section \ref{sec:examples} we gives come calculations to explicitly show some of the invariants computed by this process; in Section \ref{sec:twisting} we describe the cocycle-twisted variations of the gauge theory and the 2-linearization functor and show that these reproduce the twisted Dijkgraaf-Witten model; finally we offer some concluding remarks.
+The plan of the paper is as follows: in Section \ref{sec:TQFT} we recall the categorical setup of extended topological quantum field theories; in Section \ref{sec:etqft} we describe the untwisted form of the construction using 2-linearization as the quantization functor and show that it reproduces the untwisted DW model; in Section \ref{sec:examples} we give some calculations to explicitly show some of the invariants computed by this process; in Section \ref{sec:twisting} we describe the cocycle-twisted variations of the gauge theory and the 2-linearization functor and show that these reproduce the twisted DW model; finally we offer some concluding remarks.